 Nipple cream will help to keep them from being so sore, and prevent them from cracking.
 There are many brands of nipple cream, and not every one works for everyone.
 Many women have success and find relief with Lansinoh Lanolin nipple cream; others have found that Bamboobies organic nipple cream works best for them.

 If you plan to nurse regularly or in public, a nursing cami or tank top is a good idea.
 These can be worn under regular shirts.
 While it may seem like an extra, unnecessary layer, nursing camis allow you to nurse without exposing your stomach.
+The added coverage can help you feel more comfortable, especially if you need to nurse in public.

 Much like nursing camis, nursing shirts allow you to comfortably nurse without having to remove any clothes.
 Most nursing shirts are designed in a way that allows you to simply separate a piece of fabric to allow easy access to your breast.